scpederzani/2020-MPI-RMarkdown-course-page/index.md

 ### Writing Articles and Reports

 * parameterized reports
-* intro to writing journal articles in RMarkdown
+* workflows for writing journal articles in RMarkdown
 * using layout templates
+* captions and cross references
 * citations and bibliographies
-* captions and cross references
 * advanced formatting
-* collaborating with co-authors
+* using tracked changes